bmc-compuware/ispw-build/CONTRIBUTING.md

 Steps to move the current version tag to the latest commit in the main branch:

+> :warning: Proceed only if you know what you're doing.
+These steps need to be done quickly because once a release tag is deleted, that action will not be available to any users until the tag is recreated

 (the current version in this example is 'v1')

 1. `git checkout -b release/v1` - creates a new branch named "release/v1"